bscotch/stitch/CONTRIBUTING.md

 `npm run build`.
 Alternatively, you can run the Typescript compiler in watch mode to re-compile the code every time you save a change, using `npx tsc -w`.

-## Commit conventions

-All of your commits must follow the conventions below.
-We recommend squashing your commits into one commit per feature/bugfix, but that isn't required.

-We follow the conventional-changelog Angular convention for commit messages, namely formatting them as `<type>: <subject>` where `type` is one of:

-+ feat: A new feature
-+ fix: A bug fix
-+ refactor: A code change that neither fixes a bug nor adds a feature
-+ test: Adding missing or correcting existing tests
-+ docs: Documentation only changes
-+ perf: A code change that improves performance
-+ chore: Changes to the build process or auxiliary tools and libraries such as documentation generation